elastest/elastest-data-manager/README.md

 ### MySQL
 MySQL Server is listening at localhost:3306.

-You can connect to it with user: elastest and password elastest A database elastest is already created and you can use it for your schemas.
+You can connect to it with user: elastest and password: elastest

+A database elastest is already created and you can use it for your schemas.

 ## Stop this component using docker-compose